Vendhal/Portfolio-Fullstack/README.md

 - POST /api/contact - create a contact message

 ## Notes
-- Sample seed data is auto-created at startup if tables are empty.
+- Initial sample data ships in the Flyway migrations; adjust or replace as needed.
 - CORS is enabled permissively for simplicity; tighten for production.
 - You can swap PostgreSQL with a managed service; just adjust env vars.